-Squinting, we gaze heavenward, toward the gentle giants above.
-“They feel the wind.”
-I point to the willows that bow low to touch their humble beginnings and sway in the summer’s breeze.
+Squinting, we gaze heavenward toward the gentle giants above.
+“They feel the wind,” I say as I point to the willows that bow low to touch their humble beginnings and sway in the summer’s breeze.
 “The wind becomes visible because of them.”

 “So, you see, there’s no mistake.
-He placed you perfectly, right there in the middle to help hold up your brothers,” I say with a smile and a kiss on his freckled nose.
+God placed you perfectly, in the middle to help hold up your brothers,” I say with a smile and a kiss on his freckled nose.

 The boy with the dark eyes runs off, content for the moment with his place in the middle.
 And I, once more, find peace in the waiting.

-Because waiting takes faith and faith needs the wait to work properly.
+Because waiting takes faith, and faith needs the wait to work correctly.
 I don’t want to make the grave mistake of hardening during the wait and destroying the hope he places right beside me.

 So, I wait.

 He is here in the wait with me.
-Just as mighty as those towering willows, which bow low, he bends down to touch the simple.
-He speaks life through the smallest of places—like a hazel-eyed boy stuck in the middle.
+Just as those mighty towering willows bow low, he bends down to touch the simple.
+He speaks life through the smallest places—like a hazel-eyed boy stuck in the middle.

-I wait in the summer’s heat, in the middle, bending, but not breaking beneath the gusts of his love.
-Awaiting, like the trees, for autumns rest.
+I wait in the summer’s heat, in the middle, bending but not breaking beneath the gusts of his love and waiting, like the trees, for autumn’s rest.